-UGI Utilities, a wholly owned subsidiary of UGI, directly owns and operates Gas Utility, a natural gas distribution utility business in eastern and central Pennsylvania and in a portion of one Maryland county.
-Gas Utility is subject to regulation by the PAPUC, the FERC and, with respect to a small service territory in one Maryland county, the MDPSC.
+UGI Utilities directly owns and operates Gas Utility, a natural gas distribution utility business in eastern and central Pennsylvania and in a portion of one Maryland county.
+Gas Utility is subject to regulation by the PAPUC, the FERC, and, with respect to a small service territory in one Maryland county, the MDPSC.
 UGI Utilities also owns and operates Electric Utility, an electric distribution utility located in northeastern Pennsylvania.
 Electric Utility is subject to regulation by the PAPUC and the FERC.